Regularity of inverse mean curvature flow in asymptotically hyperbolic manifolds with dimension $3$

-where $ \mathring {\bar{ \bar A}}$ denotes the trace-free part of the second fundamental forms of $S_i$ in $\mathbf{B^3}$ with the standard Euclidean metric.
-Together these facts with Theorem 1.1 in \cite{LM2005}, we see that the area of $S_i$ with respect to the Euclidean metric has uniformly lower bound.
-Again by Theorem 1.1 in \cite{LM2005}, we deduce that, after passing to a subsequence, $S_i$ converges in $C^0$ sense to the round sphere $S \subset \mathbf{B^3} $ which passes through $p$ and $q= S\cap \partial\mathbf{B^3} $, which is the limit of $q_i$.
-Thus $\gamma_i$ converges to the geodesic line $\gamma$ which joins with the infinity point $q$ and $p$, and the direction of $\gamma$ at $p$ is $ \frac{\partial}{\partial r}$.
-Note that $S$ is actually a horosphere of $\mathbf{H}^3$.
+where $ \mathring {\bar{ \bar A}}$ denotes the trace-free part of the second fundamental forms of $S_i$ in $\mathbb{B}^3$ with the standard Euclidean metric.
+Together {with these facts and Theorem 1.1} in \cite{LM2005}, we see that the area of $S_i$ with respect to the Euclidean metric has uniformly lower bound.
+Again by Theorem 1.1 in \cite{LM2005}, we deduce that, after passing to a subsequence, $S_i$ converges in $C^0$ sense to the round sphere $S \subset \mathbb{B}^3 $ which passes through $p$ and $q= S\cap \partial\mathbb{B}^3 $, {where $q$ is the limit of $q_i$.} Thus $\gamma_i$ converges to the geodesic line $\gamma$ which joins the infinity point $q$ and $p$, and the direction of $\gamma$ at $p$ is $ \frac{\partial}{\partial r}$.
+The situation is briefly illustrated by Figure \ref{Figure:1} on next page.
+Note that $S$ is actually a horosphere of $\mathbb{H}^3$.

 Next, we are going to show that the outward unit normal vector of $S_i$ at $p$ with respect to the hyperbolic metric $\bar g$ converges to that of $S$ at $p$ in $C^0$ sense.
-It is easy to see that $\Sigma_i$ enjoys uniform $C^{1, \alpha}$-estimate with respect to the hyperbolic metric $\bar g$ and so does $S_i$, then by choosing a subsequence, we may assume $S_i$ locally $C^1$ converges to the limit surface, and due to the above discussion of convergence of surfaces in $\mathbf{B^3}$, we see that the limit surface is the horophere sphere $S$, which implies
+It is easy to see that $\Sigma_i$ enjoys uniform $C^{1, \alpha}$-estimate with respect to the hyperbolic metric $\bar g$ and so does $S_i$, then by choosing a subsequence, we may assume $S_i$ locally $C^1$ converges to the limit surface.
+Due to the above discussion of convergence of surfaces in $\mathbb{B}^3$, we see that the limit surface is the horophere sphere $S$, which implies